African Americans as minority

 Black and white intermarriage rates lag behind rates of other interracial marriage generally.

-Blacks (and Hispanics) were disproportionately the victims of the Subprime Mortgage Crisis that created the Great Recession of 2007-2008.
-These victims of predatory lending often lost their homes and their families' entire savings while lenders received bonuses and, 10 years later, another enormous tax cut.
+Blacks (and Hispanics) were disproportionately the victims of the Subprime Mortgage Crisis leading to the Great Recession of 2007-2008.
+These victims of predatory lending often lost their homes and their families' entire savings while lenders received bonuses and additional tax cuts.

 African American income averages only 60% of White income, and African American wealth is only 10% of White wealth (i.e., property, stocks, other investments).

-(Conservative Whites will blame the last item on laziness or welfare, but the largest cause of the wealth-gap is the 250 years African Americans worked for the profits and investments of Whites instead of for themselves.)
+(Conservative Whites will blame the last item on laziness or welfare, but the largest cause of the wealth-gap is the 250 years African Americans worked for the profits and investments of Whites instead of for themselves.
+Blacks may rise in income level but still not have family wealth like houses, stocks, insurance policies to fall back on.)

 See selection from Barack Obama, Dreams from my Father